 Present clear USPs

 Your unique selling point (USP) is what makes you stand from other fitness professionals.
 If you are a mobile personal trainer that goes to the customer and saves them from leaving their home or work then make that really clear on your website.
-Think about your customers barriers to change and highlight how that barrier will no longer be a problem if they choose to work with you.
+If you have a PHD in Dietetics then showcase that proudly.
+Think about your customer’s barriers to change and highlight how that barrier will no longer be a problem if they choose to work with you and what makes you the best professional for them.

 Ask everyone that has worked with you and seen results to give you a testimonial for your website.
 Just a photo of them with a short paragraph underneath of why they are so happy they chose to work with you.
 Try and get videos too and don’t rehearse them.
-We want really testimonials that convince the bowser that you will deliver on your promises.
+We want real testimonials that convince the browser that you will deliver on your promises.

 List your business on Google